crosslandwa/wac.scheduling/README.md

 repeater.start(myCallback); // calls myCallback immediately, then repeatedly until... repeater.stop(); // stops calling myCallback
 repeater.updateInterval(interval) // fluid method to update the repeat time. interval must have a .toMs() method.
 Returns the repeater instance

-repeater.on('interval', (interval) => /* Take action when interval changes. interval will have a .toMs() method */);
+repeater.on('interval', (interval) => /* Take action when interval changes */);
+/*
+ * The emitted interval object looks like:
+ * { toMs: function, nextRepeatTime: { toMs: function } }
+ * toMs gives the interval time (in milliseconds)
+ * nextRepeatTime.toMs gives the absoliute (scheduled) time when the next repeat will occur (in milliseconds) *
+ * note nextRepeatTime is omitted if the Repeater is not currently running */

 repeater.reportInterval(); // emits an 'interval' event

 // note that Repeater will handle being passed an integer interval and interpret it as a ms time

 // -----METRONOME-----
 // a simple metronome